Test ID: HBRP Histoplasma capsulatum/Blastomyces species, Molecular Detection, PCR, Varies

 A positive result for Histoplasma capsulatum indicates presence of Histoplasma DNA; a positive result for Blastomyces dermatitidis/gilchristii indicates presence of Blastomyces DNA.

 A negative result indicates absence of detectable H capsulatum and B dermatitidis/gilchristii DNA.
-Fungal culture has increased sensitivity over this PCR assay and should always be performed when the PCR is negative.
+Fungal culture has increased sensitivity over this polymerase chain reaction (PCR) assay and should always be performed when the PCR is negative.

 Report Available